 In September 2008, the Company entered into an agreement to restructure its reverse repurchase line with its remaining lender.
-The balance of this line was \$220.2 million at June 30, 2008.
+The balance of line was \$236.3 million at March 31, 2008.
 The agreement removes all technical defaults from financial covenant noncompliance and any associated margin calls for the term of the agreement.
-The agreement calls for certain targets including a reduction the borrowings balance to \$100 million in 18 months with an advance rate of no more than 65 percent of the unpaid principal balance and \$50 million in 24 months with an advance rate of no more than 55 percent of the unpaid principal balance and \$50 million in 24 months.
+The agreement calls for certain targets including a reduction of the borrowings balance to \$100 million in 18 months with an advance rate of no more than 65 percent of the unpaid principal balance and \$50 million in 24 months with an advance rate of no more than 55 percent of the unpaid principal balance.
+By meeting these targets, the agreement term can extend to 30 months.
 The agreement also calls for monthly principal paydowns of \$750,000 for one month and \$1.5 million thereafter until the earlier of the Company raising capital or the end of the agreement term.
 If the Company is successful in raising capital, approximately 10% of the gross proceeds will be required to be paid as an additional principal paydown and the monthly principal paydown is reduced to \$750,000.
 The interest rate is LIBOR plus 325 basis points, and all cash collected from the securing mortgage loans is required to be paid to the lender.
 Accomplishing the restructuring of this reverse repurchase line allows the Company to manage the remaining loans on the line for the eventual collection, refinance, sale or securitization without the risk of receiving margin calls.